rinliauw/energy-market-and-battery-optimization/external_assessment/bonus_task/README.md

 ## Instructions
 1. To predict prices using the final model, open the file `Vector Autoregression (Log).ipynb`.
-2. To run the final chosen model for bonus task (VAR Model), open `Run VAR.ipynb`.
-This will run the predicted price on the mandatory task's algorithm.
-3. Please make sure the file `Vector Autoregression (Log).ipynb` has output the predicted price into this directory: `../../prediction_data/VAR_predictions_log.xlsx`
+3. Please make sure the file `Vector Autoregression (Log).ipynb` has output the predicted price into this directory: `VAR_predictions_log.xlsx`
-2. To run the final chosen model for bonus task (VAR Model), open `Run VAR.ipynb`.
+2. To run the final chosen model for bonus task (VAR Model), open and Run `Bonus Task.ipynb`.
 This will run the predicted price on the mandatory task's model.